You know what QR Codes are and what they do. They’re advanced level barcodes that can store up to 7,089 characters.

 C. How to create a password-protected QR Code

 The first thing you need to create a QR Code is—a QR Code generator.
-Ad here you will need a QR Code generator that offers password protection.
+Ad here you will need a best QR Code generator that offers password protection.
 How do you find one?

 If you do a quick Google search, you will probably get a list of such search results.
 And to decide the best one for your use case, you will have to compare all of them one-by-one.